Kitakyushu: Bridges

 There are several bridges in Kitakyushu and between the city and other places.
 The largest ones are the Kanmonkyo Bridge linking Kitakyushu and Shimonoseki (on Kyushu and Honshū respectively) via the Kanmon Straits and the Wakato Bridge linking the wards of Tobata and Wakamatsu.
 There are smaller bridges over the Onga River on the western border of the city.

 On September 30, 2005, ownership of the Wakato Bridge was transferred from Japan Highway Public Corporation to Kitakyushu; on April 1, 2006, the bridge was transferred to the control of the Kitakyushu City Road Public Corporation.

 Sea

-Port

 Kitakyushu is the largest ferry port in Kyushu, Chūgoku, and Shikoku.
-Ferry services operate between Kitakyushu and Shimonoseki, Matsuyama, Tokushima, Kōbe, Ōsaka, Tokyo, Ulsan (Korea), Busan (Korea) and isolated islands in the city limits.
+Ferry services operate between Kitakyushu and Shimonoseki, Tokushima, Kōbe, Ōsaka, Tokyo, Ulsan (Korea), Busan (Korea) and isolated islands in the city limits.
 The main ferry port is at Shin-Moji, and there are ferries at Moji and near Kokura Station.

 In the Kanmon-Kitakyushu area, there are three commuter lines: the Wakato Ferry, the Kanmon Straits Ferry, and the Kanmon Straits Liner.